 Subscription models are on the rise, and it is no secret that Amazon is taking advantage of this trend.
 Voice commands integrate well with subscription models because the products in question have already been selected previously.
 The seamless integration of Amazon Fresh with Alexa makes grocery shopping easier for busy people.

 Domino’s is also taking advantage of voice search.
 Customers can order a Domino’s pizza from any smart speaker, such as Google Home, Alexa, and Siri.
 Domino’s wants customers to be able to order food from any device at any time, so they can now also order via text, Facebook Messenger, Slack, Twitter, Smart TVs, and more.
 In addition, customers can connect their user profile to any of these platforms and have favorites ready for easy reordering at any time.

 Domino’s approach epitomizes how brands should approach voice search if they want to get ahead.
 Customers order pizza from Domino’s, and the more pizza they order, the more money Domino’s makes.
 Domino’s created a way for customers to easily order pizza (and send them money) from any device they may currently be using.
 If businesses want to take advantage of voice search, they must create connected applications that integrate with their current offers.

 Voice search is still growing; as it continues to rise in popularity, countless new approaches and connected applications are bound to be developed that will change the way we think about this technology.

 Because this technology is still on the rise, a creative approach to voice search that focuses on new ways to improve the user experience can likely lead to an innovative new marketing strategy.

-One thing is certain: focus on user experience and put together a voice search strategy now so you don’t fall behind.
+One thing is certain with voice search optimization: focus on user experience and put together a voice search strategy now so you don’t fall behind.

 Considering optimizing for voice search to improve your customer experience?
 Contact us to see how we can help.